 Seattle's Top Rated Ketamine Treatment Provider

 Ketamine is a remarkable medication.
-It’s ability to relieve the symptoms of depression and chronic pain is truly amazing.
+It’s ability to relieve the symptoms of depression and chronic pain is truly remarkable.
 If other treatments have failed for you, and you are ready to take control of your life again, contact us.
-We will work with you, your physician, and your mental health provider to see if Ketamine infusions are an option for you.
+We will work with you to see if Ketamine infusions are an option for you.
 Over 70% of patients improve their functioning and their mood rapidly after beginning treatments.
 Contact the top provider of Ketamine treatments in Seattle and Bellevue today to schedule your free consultation.

 Read What Other People Are Saying About Northwest Ketamine Clinics...

 Ketamine is an anesthetic medication first developed in 1962.
 It is a commonly used medication, and while very potent, is also extremely safe, especially when administered by experienced anesthesia providers.
 While ketamine is safe, well studied for the treatment of depression and chronic pain, and FDA approved, it’s use as a treatment for depression is considered an “off label” use at this time.

 Ketamine’s mechanism of action is completely different from any other antidepressant or pain medications.
 Just how ketamine is working in the brain to relieve depression and chronic pain conditions is still under investigation.

 We do know that it works in the brain on a neurotransmitter called Glutimate.
 This important neurotransmitter actually helps the brain repair neurons that have been damaged.
 Ketamine not only gives rapid relief of symptoms of depression in most patients, it also helps repair and regenerate nerve cells over time.